Meet Our Team

 Dr. Stacy has been involved in the diagnosis and management of pain disorders throughout his career and has written on the subjects of neuropathic pain, temporo-mandibular and other facial pain, and pain related to GI disorders, as well as books and articles for the general public.

-Lauren Natbony, MD is a Headache Fellow at the Icahn School of Medicine at Mount Sinai.
-Dr. Natbony received her undergraduate degree from Stanford University and her medical degree from the University of Miami Leonard M. Miller School of Medicine.
-She then completed an internship in internal dedicine at Beth Israel Medical Center and a Residency in Neurology at the University of Pittsburgh Medical Center.
-She is board eligible in neurology by the American Board of Psychiatry and Neurology.
-She is a member of the American Academy of Neurology and the American Headache Society.
+Valeriya Levitan, MD is a Headache Fellow at the Icahn School of Medicine at Mount Sinai.
+Dr. Levitan received her undergraduate degree from CUNY- Brooklyn College and her medical degree from SUNY Downstate College of Medicine.
+She then completed an internship in internal dedicine at Beth Israel Medical Center and a Residency in Neurology at New York University School of Medicine.
+She is board certified in neurology by the American Board of Psychiatry and Neurology.
+She is a member of the American Academy of Neurology.

 Houman Danesh, MD